TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/006_Passing_In_Answers.md

 * Case_In_State
 * Spotfire_Library_Item_exists

-For more information on Validation, see the [validation task](https://tibcosoftware.github.io/TCSToolkit/cli/tasks/validate/)
+Note: for more information on Validation, see the [validation task](https://tibcosoftware.github.io/TCSToolkit/cli/tasks/validate/)

 ---
 ## Run TCLI with the -a command